Investing Brokerages & Advisors

 Sign up for free trials

-Because the cost of many micro-investing apps is usually minimal, you may want to play around with a couple of them to see which best meets your needs.
+Because the cost of many micro-investing apps is usually so low, you may want to try a couple to see which best meets your needs.
 For example, if you want more of a set-it-and-forget-it app, you may want to use Acorns to set up automatic weekly or monthly contributions or roundups from your purchases.
-But if you want to play around with picking stocks, an app like Robinhood may be a better choice.
+But if you want to play with picking stocks, Robinhood might be better.

 Connect a bank account